 Over the course of his career as superintendent, the number of students enrolled in the Manatee County School system had nearly quadrupled.
 He had attended seminars for administrators in Washington D.C. and at Harvard, acted as chairman of the National superintendents’ conference, and was recognized as the first Florida superintendent to receive a distinguished service award from the American Association of School Administrators.

-Through all the years his passion for education never wavered, and neither did his commitment to his wife.
+Through all the years Mr. Blackburn's passion for education never wavered, and neither did his commitment to his wife.

 Author: Halee Turner, former Visitor Services Coordinator at FMM